-PSY 281 Abnormal Psychology 3 0 0 3
+PSY 281 Abnormal Psychology 3 0 0 3 Prerequisites: A grade of "C" or better in PSY 150

 This course provides an examination of the various psychological disorders, as well as theoretical, clinical, and experimental perspectives of the study of psychopathology.
 Emphasis is placed on terminology, classification, etiology, assessment, and treatment of the major disorders.
 Upon completion, students should be able to distinguish between normal and abnormal behavior patterns as well as demonstrate knowledge of etiology, symptoms, and therapeutic techniques.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
 This course is also available through the Virtual Learning Community (VLC).